 And then I would have taken a bite and apologized because YOU GUYS.
 This stuff is one of THE BEST Whole30 recipes there is!
-Plus, it’s not only Whole30 compatible – it’s also gluten free and a great keto recipe as well!
-It goes right up there with my almond crusted baked chicken, which is also pretty epic (if I do say so myself).

 Before I talk about the recipe, can I talk about the NAME for a minute?

-But I’ve been giving the kids leftovers for lunch and on the off chance a teacher asked one of them, “What are you having for lunch today?”, I didn’t want to have to deal with the parent phone call that would surely follow if they said crack slaw.
+But I’ve been giving the kids leftovers for lunch and on the off chance a teacher asked one of them, “What are you having for lunch today?”, I didn’t want to have to deal with the parent phone call that would surely follow if they said “crack slaw”.

-So egg roll in a bowl it is.
+So, egg roll in a bowl it is.

-Not only is this great recipe deliciously packed with flavor, it’s also:
+Not only is this easy egg roll in a bowl recipe deliciously packed with flavor but it’s also:

 - Easy.
 It doesn’t get any easier than cooking it all in one pot!
 Easy prep, easy clean up!